 - Harmonize color schemes

-The key to a capsule wardrobe, or any kind of efficient packing, is beginning with the right base layers.
+The key to a packing light is beginning with the right base layers.

 Choose items that are: